 The God of my salvation,

-And my mouth shall show forth Your praise.
+And my mouth shall show forth Your praise.16 For You do not desire sacrifice, or else I would give it;

 A broken and a contrite heart—